High School Graduation Requirements

 Students may demonstrate computer proficiency (in Grades 5-12) through completion of a course of study (such as i21) that incorporates proficiency in computer applications.
 Proficiency may also be demonstrated through satisfactory results on the high school level district test of computer proficiency.

-The district issues diplomas, certificates and letters of recognition based on the following criteria:
+The district issues diplomas and certificates based on the following criteria: